 “Avalara Technology” means the technology and Intellectual Property used in providing the products and services offered by Avalara, including computer software programs, connectors, websites, networks, and equipment.
-Avalara Technology does not include Third Party Applications.
+Avalara Technology does not include Third-Party Applications.

-“Invention” means any work of authorship, invention, know-how, device, design, algorithm, method, process, improvement, concept, idea, expression, discovery or invention, whether or not copyrightable or patentable and whether or not reduced to practice.
+“Invention” means any work of authorship, invention, know-how, device, design, algorithm, method, process, improvement, concept, idea, expression, discovery, or invention, whether or not copyrightable or patentable and whether or not reduced to practice.

 “Services” mean the Avalara service offerings to which Customer subscribes, as specified in the applicable Order Document.

-“Third Party Applications” means computer software programs and other technology that are provided or made available to Customer by third parties.
+“Third-Party Applications” means computer software programs and other technology that are provided or made available to Customer by third parties.

 2. THE SERVICES

 a.
 Use of the Services.
-Avalara delivers “software as a service” on a subscription basis.
+Avalara delivers “software as a service” Services and other Services on a subscription basis.
 Avalara grants Customer a nonexclusive, nontransferable, worldwide right to access and use the Services during the Term, solely for Customer’s internal business operations.
 Avalara reserves all other rights.
 Customer shall not use any Services that are not set forth in an Order Document signed by Customer and accepted by Avalara, except as otherwise provided in the Terms.

 3. PROPRIETARY RIGHTS

 a.
 Avalara’s Intellectual Property.
-As between Customer and Avalara, Avalara and Avalara’s licensors retain and own all right, title, and interest in the Services, the Avalara Technology, the Documentation, Avalara’s Confidential Information, the Services, and all enhancements or improvements to, or derivative works of, the foregoing, including any Intellectual Property rights therein.
-Nothing in the Agreement transfers or conveys to Customer any ownership interest in the Avalara Intellectual Property.
+Avalara and Avalara’s licensors retain and own all right, title, and interest in the Services, the Avalara Technology, the Documentation, Avalara’s Confidential Information, and all enhancements or improvements to, or derivative works of, the foregoing, including any Intellectual Property rights therein.
+Nothing in the Agreement transfers or conveys to Customer any ownership interest in Avalara’s Intellectual Property.

-4. SERVICE SUSPENSION AND DISPUTES
+5. SERVICE SUSPENSION AND DISPUTES

 b.
 Effect of Suspension.
 If Avalara suspends Customer’s ability to access the Services, (i) Customer remains responsible for all fees and charges for suspended Services and for other Services to which Customer continues to have access, if any; and (ii) Customer will not be entitled to any compensation or credits for any period of suspension, unless suspension was due to Avalara’s error or omission.
 For a suspension of Customer’s AvaTax Account for delinquent payment, the Service will continue to return real-time tax calculation results.

-5. TERM AND TERMINATION
+6. TERM AND TERMINATION

 a.
 Agreement Term.
 The term of the Agreement (the “Term”) begins on the Effective Date of the Initial Subscription Term for the first Service purchased and ends on the date of termination or expiration of the final Subscription Term.